shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

 At the heart of the Milky Way lies the brightest region of our galaxy, the [Galactic Center](https://en.wikipedia.org/wiki/Galactic_Center), the jewel in the crown.
 From a purely visual standpoint, it looks like a tilted oval spanning from bottom left to top right, shining and fiery.

-But guess what, by no means is it a hard-to-find pattern in geometry.
+But guess what, by no means is it an obscure pattern in geometry.
 Recall multivariate normal distribution?

 $$
 \begin{cases}